List of Tom Sawyer characters: The Ragged Man

 Injun Joe's partner in crime.
 The two use an abandoned house as a hideout and discover a chest of gold coins buried in one of its rooms, which they believe to be loot from robberies committed by John Murrell and his gang.
 About the time of Injun Joe's accidental death in the cave, the body of the "ragged man" is found near the town's water landing-after apparently drowning.
 His name was Emmett in Disney's 1995 film Tom and Huck.

 Jim

-Jim flees slavery with Huck, who was escaping his drunken father, but he may have chosen to accompany Huck out of mere boredom.
+Jim flees slavery with Huck, who was escaping his drunken father.
 Jim hopes to reach the free states and buy his family's freedom.
 He is polite and good-natured, and accompanies Huck throughout the story.
 At the end of the book, Tom reveals that his owner had died since they left home, and she had freed Jim in her will.
-Of Jim, Russell Baker wrote:

-"The people whom Huck and Jim encounter on the Mississippi are drunkards, murderers, bullies, swindlers, lynchers, thieves, liars, mows, frauds, child abusers, numbskulls, hypocrites, windbags and traders in human flesh.
-All are white.
-The one man of honor in this phantasmagoria is 'N-word Jim,' as Twain called him to emphasize the irony of a society in which the only true gentleman was held beneath contempt."

-Contrary to popular report, Jim is never referred to in the text as "Nigger Jim."
-He is always just "Jim."
-He is once referred to descriptively as "a nigger slave named Jim," and Huck remarks that it was hard for him "to humble myself to a nigger, but I done it, and warn't never sorry for it afterwards."
-But Jim is just Jim.
+Another "colored boy" named Jim briefly appears in The Adventures of Tom Sawyer.
+This must be a different character, seemingly younger, and taking orders from Aunt Polly rather than Miss Watson.